SAND-Lab/MEA-NAP/docs/guide-for-advanced-users.rst

      - User input required
    * - 49
      - Params.FuncConLagval
      - The pipeline uses the spike time tiling coefficient (STTC; Cutts & Eglen, 2014) to estimate pairwise correlations between spiking activity observed in electrodes.
 Select one or more lag values (in milliseconds) for detecting coincident activity.
-For MCS-acquired data, 25 ms is a good starting point.
+For most neuronal cultures, 10 or 25 ms is a good starting point.
 Pipeline works best if you choose 2 or 3 different lags to compare (although the computational time is longer).
    * - 50, 51
      - Params.TrunRec, Params.TrunLength
      - Calculating the functional connectivity can be computationally intensive.
 If you wish to shorten (truncate) the recording change TrunRec to 1 and select a length in seconds.
 N.B.
 Shortening the recording can significantly change the connectivity estimates.